danielsaidi/website_danielsaidi/collections/_posts/2020/2020-10-13-swiftui-toasts.md

 ## Toast modifiers

-In `SwiftUI`, you present alerts and sheets by adding modifiers to the presenting view.
+In SwiftUI, you present alerts and sheets by adding modifiers to the presenting view.
 We can create such modifiers for toasts as well:

 ```swift
 func toast<Content: View>(